-If you’re like most people, your home will be one of the largest purchases you make in your lifetime.
+If you’re like most, your home will be one of the largest purchases you make in your lifetime.
 The last thing you want is an unexpected issue regarding ownership of the home after you complete the transaction.
 That’s where title insurance, an important policy for homebuyers, comes into play.

 What is title insurance?

-Title insurance protects mortgage lenders and homebuyers against defects or problems with a title when there is a transfer of property ownership.
-If a title dispute arises during or after a sale, the title insurance company may be responsible for paying specified legal damages, depending on the policy.
+Title insurance protects mortgage lenders and homebuyers against problems with a property’s deed once ownership is transferred.
+If a title dispute arises during or after a sale, the title insurance company might be responsible for paying specified legal damages, depending on the policy.

 The title to a home refers to the legal rights the owner has to the property.
 When you buy a home, you’ll want to ensure the property has a clear title and is free from liens or any other ownership claims.
 If not, as the new owner, you could be responsible for remedying these issues if you don’t have title insurance.